anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 9: Running the Python Program

-Congratulations!
-You have finished writing a Python script for blocking with Delex, and now you can run the script.
+Congratulations.
+You have finished writing a Python program for blocking with Delex, and now you can run the program.
 To do so, open a terminal and navigate to the directory that you wrote your 'basic_example.py' file in.
-Finally, run the following command, and once the script is finished, it will output n_pairs, true_positives, and recall:
+Finally, run the following command, and once the program is finished, it will output n_pairs, true_positives, and recall:

 ```
 python3 basic_example.py